ckurland-uwo/wevotelive/server/README.md

 - This project uses `add_subdirectory()` to build IXWebSocket along with your server — no need to precompile anything.
 - On Linux, `pthread` and `zlib` are linked automatically.
 - On Windows, ensure you're using **UCRT64** toolchain in MSYS2.

----

-## 💬 Questions?

-Open an issue or reach out if you're having trouble building on your platform!